-Chlorine pools, look out.
-The following natural watering holes will not only cool you down, they’ll entice you to parks and towns across the country you might otherwise overlook.
-From thermal baths in caves to waterfalls to brilliant blue grottos, click through the gallery to see amazing aquatic spots for you and your mer-crew to splash down.
+Rec pools are so last summer.
+This year, we’re all about natural swimming holes that will not only cool you down, they’ll entice you to spots across the country you might otherwise overlook.
+From thermal baths in caves to waterfalls to brilliant blue grottos, scroll down to see discover aquatic spots the whole family will love.

 A geothermal spring located inside a 55-foot-tall, beehive-shaped rock, you won’t find a more unique spot to dive, float, snorkel or splash about in the mineral waters.
 You can even take a paddleboard yoga class.
 With a constant temperature of 90-96 degrees, there’s just enough sunlight to illuminate the bright blue water through a hole at the top of the dome.
 But don’t worry, you won’t have to rappel into the pool, there’s side cave access.
 Located on the grounds of the Homestead Resort, anyone can visit during open hours for a $6 fee.
 Reservations are recommended.

 700 North Homestead Dr.

 A reader’s tip led us to discover this gorgeous gem about two hours south of St. Louis, Missouri.
 From this park you can access the East Fork of the Black River, and you’ll find plenty of swimming spots along with pedestrian trails, picnic sites and interpretive shelters.
 The main valley of the park has amenities including a retail store and park center.
 While you’re in the area, take a day trip over to nearby Elephant Rocks State Park to see the elephant-shaped granite rock structures!